gridsim/gridsim/doc/source/core.rst

 .. note::
-    This part is the low level of the simulator, Gridsim also provides tools to help the development of modules or element (:ref:`gridsim-tools`).
+    This part is the low level of the simulator, Gridsim also provides tools to help the development of modules or elements: :ref:`gridsim-tools`.

 ***********
 Core module